Commercial Insurance Industry – Value Proposition Statement: What It Is, Why You Need One, and How to Write One (Template Included)

 A contractor was feeling the pain from large premiums but was never advised from a risk management consultative perspective.
 We came in 7 months before their next renewal and helped them reduce their workers’ comp claim costs from $200,000 per year to $165,000 per year.
 We performed a risk audit over many months, reviewed their vendor agreements, interviewed their staff for safety compliance, and they were able to show the carrier the steps they took to reduce their risk through our assistance.
 This $35k savings offered a nice cash-flow boost when they needed it most.

-In conclusion, consider your industry expertise to develop your value proposition.
+Consider your industry expertise to develop your value proposition.
 Attach numbers – what was the client’s premiums prior to your consultative attention, and what did you bring those numbers down to?
 Why were you able to do what the former broker did not?
 Identify your value proposition and transform your business!

 Comments are closed.